LucyHeath/ChamPeakx/README.md

 ![Wireframe](https://user-images.githubusercontent.com/114397080/210758910-03195319-0d34-477f-998f-ef1b0ecdc90f.png)

  I used [Excalidraw](https://excalidraw.com) to sketch out how the pages of the site would look and flow.
-I planned how to execute the project on [Trello](https://trello.com), creating a TODO list and diving work up into sections, with mini targets over the course of the project.
+I planned how to execute the project on [Trello](https://trello.com), creating a TODO list and dividing work up into sections, with mini targets over the course of the project.

 ## Build Process